lee-blake/CME-Commitment-to-Change/Documentation/Deployment.md

 ## Setup the project

 The instructions here will assume a Linux install but will use venv.
+Note that on Ubuntu 22.04 you have have to type `python3` instead of `py` or `python` in the instructions.

 1. Install and initialize PostgreSQL with the instructions [here](Development.md#install-and-configure-postgresql)
     - Installation of the `postgresql` package on Ubuntu 22.04 does not seem to